 NRCSE continually engages with government agencies and local authorities to ensure that our recommended minimum standards meet all current, relevant, requirements for safeguarding in the out-of-school sector.
-The Dept for Education have confirmed government does not currently have any intention of regulating the provision of out-of-school education.
+The Dept for Education have confirmed that the Government does not currently have a timescale for the implementation of regulation the provision of out-of-school education.
 NRCSE’s director was on the advisory group to the government on the proposal to regulate and we have used the latest information from the Dept for Education and the Home Office on what that regulation might have looked like to develop our courses and minimum standards.

 Q. What about Ofsted?

 Supplementary schools are not classified as ‘schools’ by government/Ofsted and cannot be registered as such or inspected as such.
 Furthermore, they are exempt from registering with Ofsted as childcare providers so long as they don’t have children under 3 years, and any 3-5 year olds are not attending more than four hours per day.
 They can apply to join the voluntary part of the Childcare Register, this currently costs £114 and must be renewed annually.